Keynandz/image-gallery/README.md

 ![IMG](https://i.ibb.co/sPP8hWz/image-2024-04-18-102232265.png)

-KeynandZ Image Gallery adalah aplikasi web sederhana yang memungkinkan pengguna untuk melihat dan mengunggah gambar ke galeri.
-Aplikasi ini menggunakan teknologi Go untuk server backend, Minio sebagai penyimpanan file, dan HTML/CSS/JavaScript untuk tampilan frontend.
+KeynandZ Image Gallery is a simple web application that allows users to view and upload images to a gallery.
+This application utilizes Go technology for the backend server, Minio as the file storage, and HTML/CSS/JavaScript for the frontend view.

-## Fitur Utama
+## Key Features

-- Melihat galeri gambar yang telah diunggah.
+- View the uploaded image gallery.
-- Mengunggah gambar baru ke galeri.
+- Upload new images to the gallery.

-## Prasyarat
+## Prerequisites

-Sebelum menjalankan proyek ini, pastikan Anda telah memenuhi prasyarat berikut:
+Before running this project, make sure you have the following prerequisites:

-- Go (versi 1.16 atau lebih baru) telah terpasang di komputer Anda.
+- Go (version 1.16 or newer) installed on your computer.
-- Minio server telah terpasang dan dikonfigurasi.
+- Minio server installed and configured.
-- Go module telah diaktifkan.
+- Go module enabled.

-## Cara Menggunakan
+## How to Use

-1. Clone repositori ini ke komputer Anda:
+1. Clone this repository to your computer:

     ```
     git clone https://github.com/Keynandz/image-gallery.git
     ```

-2. Masuk ke direktori proyek:
+2. Navigate to the project directory:

     ```
     cd keynandz-image-gallery
     ```

-3. Buat file `.env` dan atur konfigurasi seperti yang dibutuhkan.
-Contoh isi `.env`:
+3. Create a `.env` file and set up the configuration as needed.
+Example content of `.env`:

     ```
     MINIO_ENDPOINT=http://localhost:9000